 The Psy.D. program in Clinical Psychology is a full-time, five-year program of study.
 All entering students must complete and pass a background check prior to admission.
 Students entering the program with a Bachelor's degree begin the program at the first year of the curriculum, as 1st year students.
-The first year of the curriculum consists of a total of 42 credit hours, including coursework, professional supervision, and clinical placement.
-First-year students will be awarded the M.S.
-Clinical, Practitioner track degree upon successful completion of the required credit hours (typically in January of the 2nd year).
-Students who enter the program at the first-year level will complete a total of 132 credits, including credit hours for dissertation, clinical placement, professional supervision, doctoral comprehensive exams, and course work.
+The first year of the curriculum includes coursework and clinical placement.
+First-year students will be awarded the M.S. in Psychology degree upon successful completion of the required credit hours (typically in January of the 2nd year).
+Students who enter the program at the first-year level will complete a total of 124 credits, including credit hours for dissertation, clinical placement, doctoral comprehensive exams, and course work.

 All requirements for the Psy.D. program, including the dissertation and doctoral internship, must be completed within seven years of enrollment in the program.
 This necessitates that students apply for doctoral internship no later than the fall of their sixth academic year.